shoui520/shoui520.github.io/docs/routine.md

 Now here's where you'll start grammar.

-You don't need to do any drills or anything like that.
+You don't need to do any drills or anything.

 You don't need to choose the correct patterns or anything like that.